hosseinnyu/miniids/README.md

-# semanids
+# Intro

-This is a simple but elegant IDS
+This is a simple but elegant IDS.
+For now, it only works with HTTP traffic.